ABA Therapy Programs

 ABA Therapy, or Applied Behavior Analysis Therapy, is the most recommended treatment for individuals on the autism spectrum.

-While most ABA therapy programs focus on servicing children from 2-7 years old, Healing Haven welcomes clients up to 16 years old because some individuals need continued support as they age.
-We have broken down our ABA therapy programs by educational and skill focus areas.
+While most ABA therapy programs focus on servicing children from 2-7 years old, Healing Haven welcomes new clients up to 16 years old because some individuals need continued support as they age.
+Our compassionate approach to ABA Therapy includes programs that address communication, behavioral and social needs.

 Healing Haven staff provide children with a one-on-one, unique behavioral experience that focuses on promoting language, play and social skills.
 Our Early Intervention Program works to teach clients social communication and connection as well as how to develop relationships.
 Additionally, an emphasis is placed on decreasing behaviors that may prohibit learning.